GMGI-Fisheries/Bioinformatic_workflows/eDNA/01-Metabarcoding ampliseq 12S.md

 *This is an R script, not slurm script.
 Open RStudio interactive on Discovery Cluster to run this script.*

-Prior to running R script, use `ls * > ../metadata/sample_list.txt` from within the raw data folder to create a list of files.
+Prior to running R script, use the `rawdata` file created for the fastqc slurm array from within the raw data folder to create a list of files.
+Below is an example from our Offshore Wind project but the specifics of the sampleID will be project dependent.
+This project had four sequencing runs with different file names.

 `01a-metadata.R`

 ```
-## Creating sample sheet for ampliseq
+## Creating sample sheet for offshore wind eDNA project

 ### Step 1: In terminal